Jiayang-21/statistical_inference_notes_and_code/Week 1/Notes.md

 - Error rates are frequentist concepts: they are about the long run
     - For each case, you either make a mistake or you don’t, the rate applies to the long term
 - The error rate should be set based on the specific goals and available resources

+What is Lindley’s paradox.
+When P-value close to 0.05 (eg, 0.045), what does it mean?
+- A result can be unlikely when the null hypothesis is true, but it can be even more unlikely assuming the alternative hypothesis is true, and power is very high
+    - some researchers have suggested using lower alpha levels in very large sample sizes, and this is probably sensible advice.
+Other researchers have suggested using Bayesian statistics (which we will encounter in assignment 2.2), which is also sensible advice
+- In our simulations, we know there is a true effect or not, but in the real world, you don’t know.
+When you have very high power, use an alpha level of 0.05, and find a p-value of p= .045, the data is surprising, assuming the null hypothesis is true, but it is even **more surprising**, assuming the alternative hypothesis is true.
+This shows how a significant pvalue is **not always evidence for the alternative hypothesis.**